Erwin Eisch for Eisch Glashütte 1983 Iridescent Pulled Feather Matte Grape Purple Art Glass Vase

 The full name - Glashütte Eisch, lies at the heart of the Bavarian Forest, it is here that the Eisch family has been producing hand-made glass for over 60 years.
 Erwin Eisch has been regarded as the founder of the international studio glass movement since the 1960s, with Harvey Littleton as one of the first artists to use glass as a medium of artistic expression.

-CONDITION Excellent.
-There are no chips, damages, or repairs.
-The underside of each vase bears light movement marks that are commensurable with the age of the pieces.
+CONDITION Superb.
+There are no chips, cracks or repairs.
+There is mild age-wear in the form of movement marks on the underside of the base and faint crazing all over that is commensurate with the age of the piece.
 Please refer to photographs as they form part of the condition report.
-The underside of both pieces is stamped with Rorstrand's logo, the series name 'Rapsodi' and Stalhane's 'CHS' initials.
+The underside of the base is marked with Empire Ware's stamp.